 1. better texture- a much smoother texture

-3. avoid the paste from drying after being cooled and help to keep the original texture for a longer time.
+3. Avoid drying the paste after cooling it, and it helps keep the original texture longer.

 red bean paste|chinasichuanfood.com